citp/privacy-policy-historical/e/eu/eur/europa.eu.md

-> *The following text is extracted and transformed from the europa.eu privacy policy that was archived on 2018-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181231012121id_/https%3A//europa.eu/european-union/abouteuropa/privacy-policy_en) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the europa.eu privacy policy that was archived on 2019-06-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190611175527id_/https%3A//europa.eu/european-union/abouteuropa/privacy-policy_en) for the most accurate reproduction.*

-# Privacy policy - EUROPA | European Union
+# Privacy policy | European Union

 ## Personal data protection